 No, you shouldn’t give your dog a tuna salad.
-Long-lived fish like tuna and swordfish accumulates a higher level of mercury compared to other types of fish, as seen in the list of Mercury Levels in Commercial Fish and Shellfish released by the FDA.
+Long-lived fish like tuna and swordfish accumulate a higher level of mercury compared to other types of fish, as seen in the list of Mercury Levels in Commercial Fish and Shellfish released by the FDA.

-Mercury as a byproduct of the manufacturing process, contaminates lakes, rivers, and ocean, which is then absorbed by fish.
+Mercury as a byproduct of the manufacturing process contaminates lakes, rivers, and ocean, which is then absorbed by fish.
 The bigger and older the fish, the more mercury that gets into a fish’s body.

 Because tuna lives a long time (10-15 years on average), it contains high levels of mercury, which can be toxic if consumed in large quantities.